research topic(s): robotic fabrication, glulam optimization, timber finite element analysis

 Slimlam is a materially optimized manufacturing method to efficiently construct structurally optimized Glulam products through robotic fabrication.
 Using a bandsaw end effector on a 6-axis robotic arm, boards are programmed with varying thicknesses and assembled in a specific sequence to create beam shapes that taper to resist the loading effects.
 This approach reduces the total amount of material and weight in glulam beam products while maintaining a load capacity comparable to uniform glulam beams with a consistent rectangular cross-section made of dimensional lumber.
 While the method is not dependent on a particular wood species, the research utilizes ash wood, a locally available hardwood in North America due to the ongoing Emerald ash borer epidemic.

-figure_06: compression (red) and tension (blue) force flows: from top to bottom - control beam, Beam A and Beam B.
+compression (red) and tension (blue) force flows through the control beam (top), Beam A (middle), and Beam B (bottom)